dkarlinsky/azsmrc/azsmrc/Readme.txt

-AzMultiUser Readme
+AzSMRC Readme
 ------------------
 Index
-1. What is AzMultiUser
+1. What is AzSMRC
 2. System Requirements
 3. Installation
 4. Setup
-5. Manually starting the remote (FireFrog)
+5. Manually starting the remote
+6. Website
 ------------------

-1. What is AzMultiUser?
+1. What is AzSMRC?

-AzMultiUser is a two part remote control and multi-user system for the BitTorrent client Azureus.
-With AzMultiUser, you can have several people using a single installation of Azureus at one time.
+AzSMRC is a two part remote control and multi-user system for the BitTorrent client Azureus.
+With AzSMRC, you can have several people using a single installation of Azureus at one time.
-Even if you do not want multiple users for Azureus, AzMultiUser is the most complete remote control system for Azureus to date.
+Even if you do not want multiple users for Azureus, AzSMRC is the most complete remote control system for Azureus to date.

+AzSMRC is pronounced AzSmirk

 2. System Requirements